-"Accessory dwelling unit (ADU)": A subordinate dwelling residence with complete and independent living facilities for one or more persons containing the four elements of sleeping, eating, cooking, and sanitation on the same lot attached, detached, or contained within an existing single-family dwelling.
-Every accessory dwelling residence that meets the rental housing criteria of RSA 674:58, IV shall be deemed a residence of workforce housing for purposes of satisfying the municipality's obligation under RSA 674:59.
+"Accessory dwelling unit (ADU)": A subordinate dwelling residence with complete and independent living facilities for one or more persons containing the four elements of sleeping, eating, cooking, and sanitation on the same lot attached to or contained within an existing single family dwelling.
+Every accessory dwelling residence shall be deemed a residence of workforce housing for purposes of satisfying the municipality's obligation under RSA 674:59.